andumoroe/Mushrooms-Edible-or-Poisonous/README.md

-# Portfolio 4 - Mushrooms, Edible or Poisonous?
+# Mushrooms, Edible or Poisonous?
 ## Context

 Collected from Audobon Society Field Guide: mushrooms described in terms of physical characteristics. classification: poisonous or edible.